Noise-induced survival resonances during fractional killing of cell populations

 \textit{Model:} We consider a population of cells that age deterministically and are subject to spontaneous division or death events in changing environments.
 At time $t$, a cell $\s(x)$ with age $x$ divides into two newborns with rate $\g(x,t)$ or dies with rate $\de(x,t)$:

 Here, the age $x$ labels the time since the last division.
 The age-dependence of the rates means that the division and death time distributions of reactions~\eqref{eq::stoichiometric_birth_death} are non-exponential and cell cycle-dependent as observed in experiments \cite{Chakrabarti2018,gross2023analysis}.
-Together with the time-dependence of these rates, they determine not only the fate of an individual cell but ultimately the survival probability $\psurv$ of the entire population.
+Together with the time-dependence of these rates, they determine not only cell fate but ultimately the survival probability $\psurv$ of the entire population.
 We follow the evolution of the cell population with a function $\n$ where $\nx$ is the density of cells with age $x$.
-Starting at time $t=0$ with a single ancestor of age $x_0$, the probability of observing a specific density is denoted by the functional $\prfun[\n,t|\delta_{x_0}]$ such that $\psurv(x_0)=1-\lim\limits_{t\rightarrow\infty} \prfun[0,t|\delta_{x_0}]$. $\prfun$ evolves according to a functional Master equation with age-drift:
+Starting at time $t=0$ with a single ancestor of age $x_0$, the probability of observing a specific density is denoted by the functional $\prfun[\n,t|\delta_{x_0}]$ such that $\psurv(x_0)=1-\lim\limits_{t\rightarrow\infty} \prfun[0,t|\delta_{x_0}]$. $\prfun$ evolves according to a functional Master equation \cite{vanKampen1977,O'Dwyer2009}: